 Throw the poop bag away

 You’ve done the hard part.
 You’ve picked up a steaming pile of dog shit with a bag.
-Now throw the bag in the trash (and your own trash barrel not a neighbors trash barrel).
+Now throw the bag in the trash (and your own trash barrel not a neighbor’s trash barrel).
 Don’t place it next to a tree or on the sidewalk or in the gutter.
 Put it in the garbage.
 The bags of poop aren’t going to miraculously disappear.
 They will sit where you left them until a concerned and upstanding citizen picks them up and puts them in the trash.
 Don’t be a jerk.
 Throw your poop bags away.

 Don’t let your dog “go” on people’s property

 Don’t let your dog pee or poop on people’s stoops.
 There’s dog in my neighborhood that pees on my pots of flowers on my stoop at least twice a week.
 Who is letting their dog do that?
 How rude.
 One CIS reader shared a photo with us of a giant pile of dog shit on their stoop.
 Honestly?
-Who let’s their dog do this and then just leave it?
+Who lets their dog do this and then just leaves it?
 Come on!

 Stay off of fields where kids play

 There are plenty of parks and green space to let your dogs go.
 No reason to let your dogs go on baseball, soccer and football fields where kids are rolling around.
 Common sense.
-This has become an issue in Swampscott that people refer to the irresponsible dog owners as the “dog mafia.”
+This has become an issue in Swampscott that people refer to irresponsible dog owners as the “dog mafia.”
 True Story Alert: In Southie, during a Little League game, a woman was walking her dog in the field…..the outfield.
 She complained to the coach when a ball landed near her dog.
 “Lady, this is a baseball field,” said the coach.
 “Well, this is where my dog likes to go,” responded the lady.
 SMH.

 Keep your dog on a leash